-A mid-year report (covering the period April 2022 - September 2023) on progress against the current year's performance improvement objectives will be presented to the Performance and Audit Committee.
+A mid-year report (covering the period April 2021 - September 2021) on progress against the current year's performance improvement objectives will be presented to the Performance and Audit Committee.
 This provides details of performance year to date, detailing how well we are meeting our improvement objectives and performing against the statutory indicators/standards.
 In terms of this assessment, where possible, we will look at how performance compares with previous years and with other councils.

-6 monthly and Annual Progress Reports on Departmental Business Plans are also presented to relevant service committees.
+6 monthly and Annual Progress Reports on Departmental Business Plans are also presented to relevant Committees.
+The Performance Team will facilitate reports via the performance management software.

-Council also publish a retrospective Annual Report Performance Self-assessment report setting out details of achievements throughout the year and how we have performed against our 2022-23 Performance Improvement Plan.
+Council also publish a retrospective Annual Report /self-assessment report setting out details of achievements throughout the year and how we have performed against our 2021/22 Performance Improvement Plan.